Wa `alaykum As-Salamu wa Rahmatullahi wa Barakatuh.

 There are three points to be discussed in handling the question in hand:

-The first point has to do with whether the 15th night of Shaban has a special significance; the second concentrates on whether the Prophet (peace and blessings be upon him) celebrated this night; the third tackles whether there are special acts to celebrate this night or special supplications to invoke Almighty Allah with.
+The first point has to do with whether the 15th night of Shaban has a special significance; the second concentrates on whether the Prophet (peace be upon him) celebrated this night; the third tackles whether there are special acts to celebrate this night or special supplications to invoke Almighty Allah with.

 When this was circulated in the Muslim world, controversy aroused concerning the correctness of such a deed.
 The majority of scholars in Makkah and Madinah then, including `Ata’, Ibn Abi Mulaykah, the followers of Malik, and others, disapproved of such a deed, considering it an innovation in religion.